LeslieWongCV/stack-overflow-crawler/README.md

 ```sh
 $ python init.py
 ```
-NOTE: This step will crawl the information on the website, sort them by time and number of comments, and then build a python dictionary for input to Django backend.
+NOTE: This step will download and sort the data on the website, sort them by time and number of comments, then build a python dictionary for input to Django backend.